IMS DB Insert Call

 - Up to 15 SSAs can be used in the parameter.

-- SSA parameter is optional for the GN call.
+- SSA parameter is optional for the ISRT call.

 Application program uses the ISRT call to initially load a database.

 And also used to add information to an existing segment.